xIshanSandhux/uvic-course-planner/backend/README.md

   ```
   **Type**: `str` (Comma-separated string)
 - **Error Response**: `Dict[str, str]` with error message
+- **Functionality**:
+  - Retrieves stored course list from session memory
+  - Returns all courses for the selected major
+  - Provides reference for course selection and filtering

 #### `/courses_not_completed` (GET)
 - **Purpose**: Get courses not completed by the user that are offered in the current term